-CAR3: Please carry out an initial consultative process with key stakeholders of the project/program including gender considerations. were covered by UNDP ARG 14 / G55, and directly responds to the 3 provincial action plans that came out of UNDP ARG 14 / G55.
+CAR3: Please carry out an initial consultative process with key stakeholders of the project/programme, including gender considerations. were covered by UNDP ARG 14 / G55, and directly responds to the 3 provincial action plans that came out of UNDP ARG 14 / G55.
 The concept explains that different demands emerged from the UNDP ARG 14 / G55 project to which this project seeks to provide a solution: the need to increase the level of scope of the actions in the territory, strengthening the intervention in each site.
 However no initial consultation has been carried out yet and the concept document highlights that a new and reinforced consultative process will be carried out at full proposal stage.
 Please note that compliance with Fund's ESP requires that a meaningful initial consultation should take place at this stage.
 The consultation should also reflect gender consideration.
 A report should be provided as an annex and the project document should indicate how the consultation outcomes have been integrated in the project design 11.
-Is the requested financing justifie the basis of full adaptation reas ed on cost of oning? - 12.
-Is the project / p aligned with AF results framework 's -
+Is the requested financing justified on the basis of full cost of adaptation reasoning?
+Yes. - 12.
+Is the project / program aligned with AF's results framework?
+Yes, as outlined on pgs.
+44-48. -